lizimai/zimaili/content/art/art.md

 ---
-widget: pages # As of v5.8-dev, 'pages' is renamed 'collection'
+widget: portfolio # As of v5.8-dev, 'pages' is renamed 'collection'
 headless: true  # This file represents a page section.

 # Put Your Section Options Here (title, background, etc.) ...